Areas of Huddersfield: Buy-to-Let Property Investment Hotspots

 Further to the south along the A616 and A6024 are the villages and small towns of the Holme Valley.
 These include Brockholes, Honley and Netherton plus Meltham and Holmfirth which is famous for its connections with the Last of The Summer Wine TV sitcom.
 These areas have good road connections into Huddersfield plus access to the M1, Barnsley and Sheffield.
 Brockholes and Honley have train stations on the Huddersfield-Sheffield line.

-These areas are semi-rural but have their own shops and other amenities and popular schools.
-They are all sought after Huddersfield residential areas but prices are generally higher than in the town itself.
+These areas are semi-rural but have shops, other amenities and popular schools.
+They are all sought-after Huddersfield residential areas but prices are generally higher than in the town itself.

 Areas to the west of Huddersfield town centre include Crosland Moor, Marsh, Milnsbridge, Leymoor, Longwood, Paddock and Quarmby stretching along the Colne Valley.
 These areas have good access to Huddersfield on the A62.
 The inner areas are also partly commercial areas and have good value property prices.